front-end-intermediate/session-12/readme.md

 }
 ```

 `forceUpdate()` triggers React's render() method.
-It is a bit of a hack at the moment but I cannot see adding state to the app component at this time.
+It is a bit of a hack at the moment but we will get rid of it soon.
+The alternative would be to add state to the App component but since we are going to implement state outside the react app we will live with it for now.

 ## Remove Items

-Add remove item to react.
+Add remove item to the react slice.

 The List component should take another prop - remove: `<button onClick={ () => props.remove(item)}>✖︎</button>`.